Please put tropes that only apply to a character's Yomi or Fantasy Strike gameplay in the appropriate section.

 - Circling Birdies: Birds orbit around his opponent's head if he hits with his Head Crush.
 Given that he's often accompanied by similar birds, it's implied they're real and not just some visual effect.

-- Mechanically Unusual Fighter: He is the only character who deals chip damage with his normal attacks.
+- Mechanically Unusual Fighter: He is the only character who deals chip damage with his normal attacks (or at least, he was until Onimaru came along).

 - Mighty Glacier: Has a huge lifebar, powerful attacks, but little mobility.